explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 Finally, we combine the solutions.

-So programming (and problem solving) is about composition: decomposing problems, solving them and then composing the solutions.
+So problem solving is about composition: decomposing problems, solving them and then composing the solutions.

 > Being able to decompose bigger problems into smaller problems, and then
 > combine the solutions, that’s essentially the description of... well, I don’t